 It shows that you are able to talk about different business subjects and to follow telephone conversations.

-It also shows that you can write short business emails and understand graphs and short texts.
+It also shows that you can write short business emails and that you can understand graphs and short texts.

 How do Cambridge English mark the exam?